plouisn123/Bybit_bot_telegram/README.md

 # Bybit_bot_telegram

+Hello,
-Hello, here you can find my python script which can copy orders from Telegram chanel to Bybit Futures
+Here you can find my python script which can copy orders from Telegram chanel to Bybit Futures.

-##DISCLAMER: CODE ONLY WORKS FOR A SPECIFIC TELEGRAM MESSAGE

-You can contact me if you need help
+The code takes: Enrty Price, Take Profit, Stop Loss, Leverage, Quantity, Pair, Long or Short

+#DISCLAMER: Only works with specific message